pswpswpsw/nif/README.md

-# NIF: mesh-agnostic dimensionality reduction
+# Neural Implicit Flow (NIF): mesh-agnostic dimensionality reduction

 - NIF is a mesh-agnostic dimensionality reduction paradigm for parametric spatial temporal fields.
 For decades, dimensionality reduction (e.g., proper orthogonal decomposition, convolutional autoencoders) has been the very first step in reduced-order modeling of any large-scale spatial-temporal dynamics.

 - Unfortunately, these frameworks are either not extendable to realistic industry scenario, e.g., adaptive mesh refinement, or cannot preceed nonlinear operations without resorting to lossy interpolation on a uniform grid.
-Details can be found in our [paper](https://arxiv.org/pdf/2204.03216.pdf)
+Details can be found in our [paper](https://arxiv.org/pdf/2204.03216.pdf).

 - NIF is built on top of Keras, in order to minimize user's efforts in using the code and maximize the existing functionality in Keras.